 This is a wonderful experience for families and their students to get to experience a bit of independence and parents get to see their child flourish and mature.
 Five days allow for serious introspection, self awareness, and continuing their journey into adulthood!
 Come join us for another great Forum!

 We strongly encourage you to use the fillable PDF application before and submit your application electronically to to JKHermanson@ncils.org

 This is an alternative to the in-person forums.
-The Digital minis are offered in two sessions each day over five days.
+The Digital minis are offered in five sessions over three days.
 In the morning sessions, students will build their leadership skills, create a map of their goals for high school and afterwards, develop their self advocacy skills, have fun participating in group team building activities and learn more about tools and programs that will help them reach their dreams .
-Then in the evening, we have a series of celebrity keynote speakers, singers, and comedians.
+Then in the evening, we have celebrity keynote speakers, singers, and comedians.
 The evening also provides time and place to connect with other youth across the state.
 The program is free and we provide all training materials and needed accommodations.
 We strongly encourage you to use the fillable PDF application before and submit your application electronically to to JKHermanson@ncils.org

 Our condensed version of the July forum in a 1.5 day program that is brought to rural communities in Montana.
 This year we are offering four mini programs across the state.

 Students will build their leadership skills, create a map of their goals for high school and after wards, develop their self advocacy skills, have fun participating in group games, and staying in a hotel for the night!

 Both of our programs are free for students with disabilities in high school.
 Our goal with the Mini forums is to bring our awesome program to communities that would otherwise would not be able to participate in the July forum in Helena.